Poison Ivy, Oak & Sumac Itch Relief

 For many people, the rash can be extremely itchy and sometimes painful.
 It can very easily spread to other parts of the body, especially if the poison ivy contact was with the hands, since urushiol is very sticky and doesn’t dry.

-The good news is that the rash is generally not a serious condition and can be treated at home with over-the-counter anti-itch remedies.
+The good news is that the rash is generally not a serious condition and can be treated with home remedies for poison ivy, or with over-the-counter anti-itch remedies.
 The TriCalm Extra Strength Itch Relief Spray is a particularly popular method of poison ivy relief since it is touch-less and steroid free.

 What is Poison Ivy?